-If you have questions regarding graduation or program requirements that are not answered here, contact one of our ECE Major Consultants:
+If you have questions not answered here regarding program requirements, feel free to contact one of the ECE Major Consultants:

 Common CurriculumClick to Open